MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/component-behavior.md

 # Behavior formulas for components

 > [!IMPORTANT]
-> This feature is still experimental and disabled by default.
+> This feature is still in public preview.
 For more information, see [Experimental and preview features](working-with-experimental.md).

 Specify one or more [behavior formulas](working-with-formulas-in-depth.md) that run when an event triggers a change in component instances.
 For example, set a component's **OnReset** property to one or more formulas that perform initialization, clear input, and reset values when the **Reset** function runs on the component instances.